Allen Parish, Louisiana

 Allen Parish (Paroisse d'Allen) is a parish located in the U.S. state of Louisiana.
 As of the 2020 census, the population was 22,750.
 The parish seat is Oberlin and the largest city is Oakdale.
 Allen Parish is in southwestern Louisiana, southwest of Alexandria.

 Allen Parish is named for former Confederate States Army general and Governor of Louisiana Henry Watkins Allen.
 It was separated in 1912 from the larger Calcasieu Parish to the southwest.

-Leatherwood Museum

-On September 27, 2008, the Allen Parish Tourist Commission opened Leatherwood Museum in Oakdale in a two-story house which served during the early 20th century as a hospital where women waited on the second-floor balcony to deliver their babies.

-The museum focuses on the history of agriculture and timber.

 Geography

 According to the U.S. Census Bureau, the parish has a total area of 766 sqmi, of which 762 sqmi is land and 4.1 sqmi (0.5%) is water.